• What is Copywriting?

 5. Will you want me to work directly with your designer?

-Some clients will want you to work directly with their designer to tweak copy in layout, while some will prefer to just pass your final copy along to their designer.
-Either is doable, of course, though you’ll want to know which scenario your client is envisioning, since you may want to factor time to work with the designer into your quote.
+Some clients will want you to work directly with their designer to tweak copy in layout while some will prefer to just pass your final copy along to their designer.
+Either is doable, of course, though you’ll want to know which scenario your client is envisioning since you may want to factor time to work with the designer into your quote.

 6. Who will I be receiving feedback from?

-Don’t assume that because you’re just meeting with one person that you’ll only be getting feedback from one person.
-Your client may have a whole team of stakeholders who will all be giving feedback.
+Don’t assume that because you’re meeting with one person that you’ll only be getting feedback from one person.
+Your client may have a whole team of stakeholders who will all give feedback.
 You need to know that in advance so you can be sure that feedback comes as a consensus and comes consolidated.
 (There’s nothing worse than making changes per feedback getting ready to send it back and then getting another set of feedback that’s totally different!)

 7. Who will be giving the final approval?